 2. A minimum of 12 semester hours of course credits must be taken in residence at Winthrop in the major discipline(s).

-In addition to the basic residence requirements for all Winthrop undergraduate degrees, all undergraduate degree programs in the College of Business Administration require that the final 31 hours required for the degree must be taken in residence at Winthrop.
+In addition to the basic residence requirements for all Winthrop undergraduate degrees, all undergraduate degree programs in the College of Business Administration and Technology require that the final 31 hours required for the degree must be taken in residence at Winthrop.

 Second Baccalaureate Degree